raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 # Prelude

-In casual programming conversation, a [Regular Expression], or *regex* (plural "regexen"), is a sequence of characters that define a search pattern.
+In casual programming conversation, a [Regular Expression], or *regex* (plural "regexen"),[^regex] is a sequence of characters that define a search pattern.
 They can also be used to validate that a string has a particular form.
-For example, `/ab*c/` is a regex that matches an `a`, zero or more `b`s, and then a `/c/`, anywhere in a string.
+For example, `/ab*c/` is a regex that matches an `a`, zero or more `b`s, and then a `c`, anywhere in a string.

 [Regular Expression]: https://en.wikipedia.org/wiki/Regular_expression

+[^regex]: In common programming jargon, a "regular expression" refers any of a family of pattern-matching and extraction languages, that can match a variety of languages.
+In computer science, a "regular expression" is a specific pattern matching language that recognizes regular languages only.
+To avoid confusion, in this essay we will use the word "regex" to refer to the programming construct.

 Regexen are fundamentally descriptions of machines that recognize sentences in languages, where the sentences are strings of text symbols.
-The regex `/ab*c` is a description of a machine that recognizes sentences.

-So is this regex that purports to recognize a subset of valid email addresses.
+Another example is this regex, that purports to recognize a subset of valid email addresses.
 We can say that it recognizes sentences in a language, where every sentence in that language is a valid email address:[^email]

 [^email]: There is an objective standard for email addresses, RFC 5322, but it allows many email addresses that are considered obsolete, *and* there are many non-conforming email servers that permit email addresses not covered by the standard.
 The real world is extremely messy, and it is very difficult to capture all of its messiness in a formal language.